rubenmesserschmidt/Section-Box_docs/docs/source/update.rst

 Section Box
 ###########

-1. Follow the :doc:`installation` instructions and choose the new addon .zip file.
+#.
+Follow the :doc:`installation` instructions and choose the new addon .zip file.
+#.
+Restart Blender.
 #.
 That's it.
 Enjoy the new version of Section Box!

 ###############